Anthony Bourdain has died at 61

 “It is with extraordinary sadness we can confirm the death of our friend and colleague, Anthony Bourdain.
 His love of great adventure, new friends, fine food and drink and the remarkable stories of the world made him a unique storyteller.
 His talents never ceased to amaze us and we will miss him very much.
 Our thoughts and prayers are with his daughter and family at this incredibly difficult time.”

 Bourdain was best known for his travel shows, in which he told the stories of people and cultures around the world through the food they ate.
 “Parts Unknown” was the latest in that series.
-Since premiering in 2013, the program has won 5 Emmy awards, and a Peabody.
+Since premiering in 2013, the program has won five Emmy awards, and a Peabody.

-While in office, former President Obama dined with Bourdain in Hanoi in 2016 for an episode of the program.
+While in office, President Barack Obama dined with Bourdain in Hanoi in 2016 for an episode of the program.
 They sat on plastic stools in a family-run restaurant, eating bun cha, a dish special to Hanoi.

-Bourdain’s suicide comes days after designer Kate Spade’s, prompting mental health and suicide prevention organizations to urge individuals to reach out.
+Bourdain’s suicide comes days after designer Kate Spade’s, which has prompted mental health and suicide prevention organizations to urge individuals to reach out.

 “We’re saddened to hear of the tragic loss of Anthony Bourdain,” the National Suicide Prevention Lifeline posted on social media.
 “Please know you are never alone, no matter how dark or lonely things may seem.
 If you’re struggling, reach out: call 1-800-273-TALK (8255).
 We’re here for you, 24/7/365.”

-“It’s also important to know warning signs and risk factors for suicide, that way you can better support others,” reads a tweet from the National Alliance on Mental Health.
+“It’s also important to know warning signs and risk factors for suicide, that way you can better support others,” reads a tweet from the National Alliance on Mental Illness.
 Those warning signs include making threats or comments about killing oneself, social withdrawal and increased alcohol and drug use.

 As news of Bourdain’s death spread on Friday morning, those who knew him and his work reacted with shock and sadness:

-In recent months, Bourdain had emerged as an effective ally for the #MeToo movement, as his girlfriend Asia Argento came forward to accuse disgraced Hollywood producer Harvey Weinstein of rape.
+In recent months, Bourdain had emerged as an ally for the #MeToo movement, as his girlfriend Asia Argento came forward to accuse disgraced Hollywood producer Harvey Weinstein of rape.
 He acknowledged that he had contributed to the restaurant industry’s “meathead culture” and promoted the stories of Argento and other women.

 Rose McGowan, who has also accused Weinstein of rape, posted a series of tweets mourning Bourdain’s death on Friday morning.
 “You were so loved, the world is not better without you,” she wrote in one.

-Note: This post has been updated